The Ultimate Gitleaks Guide

 • Gitleaks: Known for its speed and efficiency, as it’s written in Go.
 It has extensive customization options and is excellent for CI/CD integration.

-• TruffleHog: Also very popular, it uses both regex and entropy checks to find secrets.
-It has recently been updated with a larger set of detection rules.
-While traditionally seen as slightly slower, it provides deep and thorough analysis.
+• TruffleHog: Also very popular, it uses both regex and entropy checks to find secrets, and supports scanning beyond git — including Slack, S3 buckets, and Docker images.
+While traditionally seen as slightly slower, it provides deep and thorough multi-source analysis.

 Gitleaks vs. detect-secrets